-1 The MCL for beta particles is 4 mrem/year.
-The U.S. EPA considers 50 pCi/L to be the level of concern for beta particles.
+1The MCL for beta particles is 4 millirems per year.
+U.S. EPA considers 50 pCi/L to be the level of concern for beta particles.

-2The value reported under Amount Detected for TOC is the lowest ratio between the percentage of TOC actually removed to the percentage of TOC required to be removed.
+2The value reported under Amount Detected for TOC is the lowest ratio of percentage of TOC actually removed to percentage of TOC required to be removed.
 A value of greater than 1 indicates that the water system is in compliance with TOC removal requirements.
-A value of less than 1 indicates a violation of the TOC removal requirements
+A value of less than 1 indicates a violation of the TOC removal requirements.